 It was also interesting to see how Passion mixed with black created some beautiful cranberry hues.
 Chinese Lacquer mixed with black veered more toward reddish browns.

-Both reds mixed with their compliments delivered lovely neutrals and olives.
-I’ve been using compliments of the same color temperature for this first round of primary color paintouts (red, yellow and blue).
+Both reds mixed with their complements delivered lovely neutrals and olives.
+I’ve been using complements of the same color temperature for this first round of primary color paintouts (red, yellow and blue).
 But once I start working on the secondary colors (green, purple and orange), I’ll choose the opposite color temperature.
 I’m curious to see how that will impact the hues.

 For now, that will have to wait.
 Next I’ll be working on a cool and warm blue.
 And I’ll share the physical process I use to make each wool paintout.
 It’s easier than you might think!